grahamcarman/docs/astro/ci-cd-templates/jenkins.md

 </Tabs>

-## DAG-based templates
+## DAG deploy templates

-The DAG-based template uses the `--dags` flag in the Astro CLI to push DAG changes to Astro.
+The DAG deploy template uses the `--dags` flag in the Astro CLI to push DAG changes to Astro.
 These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as a Docker image when other files or directories are modified.
 For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 ### Single branch implementation